detecttechnologies/Interactive-Homography-Compute/README.md

 3)**Giving clibration scale.**
 Give the height and width scale of the rectangles as integers and press the calibrate button after it.

-4)After the matlabplots window is opened, any of the three buttons can be pressed to revisit and any of the three windows.
+4)After the matlabplot's window is opened, any of the three buttons can be pressed to revisit and any of the three windows.
 The .npz will be save in the same directory of the code on clicking the Save button.